andlo/ZZZtheia-ide-skill/README.md

 After installation, there should be a log info saying "Installed THEIA IDE OK." and Mycroft should tell you by voice that he has installed the skill.
 You can then open a web-browser and go to http://device:3000 where device is the hostname of the device.
-Ff your Mycroft device is picroft the hostnale is picroft.
+If your Mycroft device is picroft the hostnale is picroft.

 Skillsettings on https://home.mycroft.ai/ have one checkbox for setting autostart or not.